 This tax credit is worth up to $2,500 annually for eligible students.
-However, this credit can only be claimed during the student’s first four years of higher education.
+However, the American Opportunity credit can only be claimed during the student’s first four years of higher education.
 40% of the tax credit is refundable.
 This means that you could get up to $1,000 of the credit back as a refund if you are eligible to receive it.

 Lifetime Learning Credit